juxor/afaq/markdown/secI3.md

 individuals.
 And managers are not at all entitled to more pay.
-The co- operative workers associations have demonstrated that the workers themselves, choosing administrators from their own ranks, receiving the same pay, can efficiency control and operate industry.
+The co- operative workers associations have demonstrated that the workers themselves, choosing administrators from their own ranks, receiving the same pay, can efficiently control and operate industry.
 The monopoly of administration, far from promoting the efficiency of production, on the contrary only enhances the power and privileges of the owners and their managers."_ [**Bakunin on Anarchism**, p.
 424]